lutgaru/gr-bchcoder/readme.md

-**BCH encoder block for gnuradio**
+**BCH encoder and decoder blocks for gnuradio**

-is a BCH encoder block for gnuradio, it is based in part on the project http://www.rajivchakravorty.com/source-code/uncertainty/multimedia-sim/html/index.html
+is a BCH encoder and decoder blocks for gnuradio, it is based in part on the project http://www.rajivchakravorty.com/source-code/uncertainty/multimedia-sim/html/index.html

 and the File: bch3.c from book